perltidy/perltidy/docs/ci_update.md

                 &CPAN::Complete::gnu_cpl;
               }

-              #
+              # comment
-              #
+              # comment
         }
 ```

-An optional terminal semicolon is missing after the closing sub brace, and
+Here again, an optional terminal semicolon is missing after the closing sub
-there are some comments before the closing ``if`` block brace.
-The previous
+brace, and there are some comments before the closing ``if`` block brace.
+The
-logic had a limited look-ahead ability, and in this case the continuation
+previous logic had a limited look-ahead ability, and in this case the
-indentation of the closing sub brace was not removed.
+continuation indentation of the closing sub brace was not removed.

 The updated logic has no limits and handles this correctly: